 Alaska Aviation Museum

 One of the top 5 attractions in Anchorage, the Alaska Aviation Museum is special.
 Each aircraft and artifact holds a fascinating, relevant, meaningful Alaska history back story.
 As a state with few transportation options over vast territory, aviation developed a rich and textured legacy.
 The Alaska Aviation Museum is located on the world’s busiest seaplane base, Lake Hood, at Anchorage International Airport.
-Open daily 9am-5pm year-round, it’s a substantial museum boasting 4 hangars of exhibits and vintage aircraft (over 25 vintage aircraft in flying condition on display).
-Outdoor exhibits; Restoration hangar (watch volunteers at work restoring vintage aircraft); Control tower (watch seaplanes land and take off, including live real-time radio tower feed); Flight simulators, including full-immersion virtual reality; Unique world class gift store.
+Open daily 9am-5pm during the summer, it’s a substantial museum boasting 4 hangars of exhibits and vintage aircraft (over 25 vintage aircraft in flying condition on display).
+(Follow website or Facebook for winter hours.)
+Outdoor exhibits; Restoration hangar (watch volunteers at work restoring vintage aircraft); Control tower (watch seaplanes land and take off, including live real-time radio tower feed); Flight simulators, including full-immersion virtual reality; World class gift store.
 Allow 1½ to 2 hours for a visit.
-Admission is only $15 for adults, $12 for military, veterans and seniors age 65 and older, and $8 for young people, ages 5-17.
+Admission only $15 for adults, $12 for military, veterans and seniors age 65 and older, and $8 for ages 5-17.
 For a family, we have a special rate of $40 which admits 2 adults and up to 3 kids.
-Guided tours can be arranged in advance at email@example.com.
+Guided tours can be arranged in advance at firstname.lastname@example.org.